cleverNamesAreHard/Aetherhaven/readme.md

 I recommend you use **autopep8**.
 I will be going through and doing this myself soon on the whole repo.

+### AutoPep8

+Windows users, while inside the repo, you can run `cp pre-commit.ps1 .git/hooks/pre-commit.ps1`, and it will cause AutoPep8 to run prior to each commit automatically.

 ## TO-DO

 1. ~~Basic PyGame window and main loop~~